adpushup/ApiOSSDK/README.md

 Note : Replace “testId” with the App Id provided by Adpushup.

-- Swift example - Add the initialise function in app delegate application function.
+- Swift example - Add the initialise function in App delegate application function.

     ```swift
     import ApMobileSDK